Al Leiter, New York Yankees analyst

-Now in his ninth year with YES, former major league pitcher Al Leiter has established himself as a highly regarded color commentator who provides viewers with insight gained from his 19 years as an MLB player.
-Leiter is also an analyst for the MLB Network, and was nominated for National Emmy Awards in 2010 and 2012 for his work there.
-Prior to signing with YES in the spring of 2006, Leiter had worked as a post-season game analyst for FOX Sports and ESPN.
+Now in his 10th year with YES, former major league pitcher Al Leiter is a highly regarded color commentator who provides viewers with insight gained from his 19 years as an MLB player.
+He received a New York Emmy Award nomination for his Yankees analyst work at YES, and has been nominated for three National Emmy Awards as a studio analyst for the MLB Network, Prior to signing with YES in the spring of 2006, Leiter had worked as a post-season game analyst for FOX Sports and ESPN.

 Leiter is a native of Bayville, N.J.
 While in high school there, he was a baseball All-American and in appeared in Sports Illustrated's "Faces in the Crowd" after striking out 32 batters in 14.1 innings in a game.
 He was drafted by the New York Yankees in 1984 and made his major league debut with the team in September 1987.
 Throughout his career, he played for the Yankees, 1987-89, and 2005; Toronto Blue Jays, 1989-95; Florida Marlins, 1996-97, and 2005; and New York Mets, 1998-2004.